 |Metabolic changes||The basal metabolic rate increases up to three times its original rate.
 This, combined with splanchnic hypoperfusion, necessitates early an aggressive fluid resuscitation and nutrients to decrease catabolism and maintain gut integrity.|

-Is the peripheral to the zone of stasis that maintains a normal blood flow.
-The tissue will recover unless severe sepsis or prolonged hypoperfusion occurs.
-(6,7)
+Is the peripheral to the zone of stasis (Zone 2).
+This zone maintains a normal blood flow.
+The tissue will recover unless severe sepsis or prolonged hypoperfusion occurs(6,7).

 Symptoms of compromised perfusion (circular burns)

-Circular burns on fingers, arms, lower legs can compromise the perfusion.
+Circular burns on fingers, arms and/or lower legs can compromise the perfusion.

-- Change of color towards more pale and bluish tone, distant of the burn
+- Change of color towards a pale and bluish tone, distant of the burn

 - Decreased movement/mobility and sensibility

-- Clinical examination: Assessment of skin color and temperature, measuring the saturation in fingers and palpating pulse.
+- Assessment of skin color and temperature, measuring oxygenation of the fingers and palpating the pulse.

-- Treatment: Surgical fasciotomy by incision, which will release the skin contraction.
+- Surgical fasciotomy by incision, will result in release of the skin contraction.

 - Freiburg C, Igneri P, Sartorelli K, Rogers F. Effects of Differences in Percent Total Body Surface Area Estimation on Fluid Resuscitation of Transferred Burn Patients.
 J Burn Care Res [Internet].
 2007 Jan [cited 2018 Mar 25];28(1):42–8.
 Available from: http://www.ncbi.nlm.nih.gov/pubmed/17211199

 - Church D, Elsayed S, Reid O, Winston B, Lindsay R. Burn wound infections.
 Clin Microbiol Rev [Internet].
 American Society for Microbiology (ASM); 2006 Apr [cited 2018 Mar 25];19(2):403–34.
 Available from: http://www.ncbi.nlm.nih.gov/pubmed/16614255